11 Easy, Gorgeous Hairstyles You Can Do in 5 Minutes

 Love the look of a high top-knit?
 Try von Sheere’s braided take.
 Start by gathering hair into a high ponytail and securing with a hair tie.
 Prep your ponytail by working through a texturizing gel.
 Next divide the tail into three sections: two of equal size and one that is half the size of the other two.
 Loosely braid strands all the way to the ends and secure with a hair tie.
 “Your braid will look uneven and messy, but don’t worry—that is what we want,” von Sheere says.
 Finish by wrapping your braid into a loose bun and secure with bobby pins.
 Try these effortless work hairstyles for your busiest mornings.

 Sleek and straight, a smooth, low-pony is an ultra-polished, and surprisingly simple style.
 Lee recommends taking a dime size amount of Julien Farel Smooth Crème and finger-combing it through your hair.
 Next, use a flat iron over large sections of your hair running it from the nape all the way to the ends.
 Create a part of your choosing and secure hair into a sleek pony with an elastic.
 Tease the tail with a comb to add volume.
 Smooth down that outside layer.
 Take a small section of hair from the pony, wrap around the hair elastic and secure with a bobby pin.
-Check out the other ponytail hacks that are serious life-savers.

 Reverse French twist